 While each of the following wireframe tools has unique features and specific use cases, they all share the common goal of empowering people to plan more complicated web designs.

 Here’s what you need to know about each of the top options on the market:

 Adobe XD is Adobe's UX design app.
 It allows you to see your product in the prototype stage and can do everything from wireframing to basic prototyping.
-Its interface has a minimalist feel in comparison to other Adobe tools and new-user onboarding is relatively straightforward.
+Its interface is minimalist compared to other Adobe tools, and new-user onboarding is relatively straightforward.

-This tool lets you create a wireframe, mockup, and prototype within the same project file.
-There’s no need to integrate multiple tools or export after every iteration.
+This tool lets you create a wireframe, mockup, and prototype within the same project file–so there’s no need to integrate multiple tools or export after every iteration.

 Adobe XD is free for one shareable prototype and up to 2GB of storage.
 Adobe’s Single App plan starts at $9.99/month and includes unlimited prototypes and 100GB of cloud storage space.

 InVision Studio is quickly gaining popularity in the design community.
-Before it was released in 2018, UI designers using the InVision prototyping tool had to use a third-party wireframe tool.
-Now both tasks can be done with the InVision suite.
+Before its release in 2018, UI designers using the InVision prototyping tool had to use a third-party wireframe tool.
+Now you can do both tasks with the InVision suite.

-The free version of InVision Studio allows up to three active users and three documents and works best for individuals and small design teams.
-For $7.95/month (on the annual plan), the Pro plan includes unlimited documents and archiving for up to 15 collaborators.
+The free version of InVision Studio allows up to three active users and three documents, so it works best for individuals and small design teams.
+For $4 per month, the Pro plan includes unlimited documents and archiving for up to 15 collaborators.